 On October 22, 2015, we entered into an employment agreement with Mr. Bruce M. Rodgers, our Chief Executive Officer and President.
 A cost-cutting initiative was implemented by the Company on August 31, 2016.
 The employment agreement was subsequently amended to reduce Mr. Rodgers' annual compensation to \$269,500 but effective December 15, 2019, his employment agreement was amended to revert his annual base salary back to the amount originally set forth in the employment agreement, which was \$385,000.
-On September 30, 2020, the Company and Mr. Rodgers entered into an Amended and Restated Employment Agreement under which Mr. Rodgers continues to serve as the Chief Executive Officer of the Company (the "Rodgers Employment Agreement").
-The Rodgers Employment Agreement provided for a reduction of Mr. Rodgers' annual base salary by \$154,000 to a base salary of \$231,000 in return for a cash payment of \$539,000.
-The agreement also provides that Mr. Rodgers may be granted annual bonuses at the discretion of the Board of Directors and provides for a one-time merit bonus of \$315,000 which was paid on September 30, 2020.
-In addition, commencing on January 1, 2021, and on the first day of each subsequent calendar quarter for the remainder of the term of employment, Mr. Rodgers is entitled under the Rodgers Employment Agreement to receive a grant of restricted common stock of the Company with a grant date fair value equal to \$48,125 under the Company's 2015 Omnibus Incentive Plan (the "2015 Plan"), with each grant vesting in four quarterly equal installments over a one year period.
-However, Mr. Rodgers has not received any such grants to date because of an insufficient number of shares available in the 2015 Plan, and Mr. Rodgers and the Company have agreed that no such shares shall be issued to Mr. Rodgers until a material number of shares become available under the 2015 Plan or a new equity incentive plan is adopted.
-Under the Rodgers Employment Agreement, Mr. Rodgers is also entitled to participate in all of the Company's pension, life insurance, health insurance, disability insurance and other benefit plans on the same basis as the Company's other employee officers participate.
-The agreement also provides for a \$1,500,000 lump-sum bonus upon any change of control (as defined in the agreement) during the term of the Agreement, and all unvested restricted shares will vest upon a change of control.
-The term of the Rodgers Employment Agreement is for three years and is automatically renewed each year unless terminated for "cause", as defined in the agreement, Mr. Rodgers will receive the base salary due under the employment agreement for a period of 36 months after termination if terminated "without cause", as defined in the agreement, in addition to any accrued bonus as of the termination date and the accelerated vesting of any unvested options.
-Mr. Rodgers' employment agreement contains certain non-competition covenants and confidentiality provisions.
+On September 30, 2020, the company and Bruce Rodgers entered into an Amended and Restated Employment Agreement under which Mr. Rodgers was appointed to continue to serve as the Chief Executive Officer of the company.
+The agreement provided for a reduction of Mr. Rodgers' annual base salary by \$154,000 to a base salary of \$231,000 in return for a cash payment of \$539,000.
+The agreement also provided that Mr. Rodgers may be granted annual bonuses at the discretion of the Board of Directors and provided for a one-time merit bonus of \$315,000, which was paid on September 30, 2020.
+In addition, commencing on January 1, 2021, and on the first day of each subsequent calendar quarter for the remainder of the term of employment, Mr. Rodgers was entitled under the employment agreement to receive a grant of restricted common stock of the company with a grant date fair value equal to \$48,125 under the company's 2015 Omnibus Incentive Plan (the "2015 Plan"), with each grant vesting in four quarterly equal installments over a one year period.
+However, Mr. Rodgers did not receive any such grants because of an insufficient number of shares available under the 2015 Plan.
+Under Mr. Rodgers' employment agreement, Mr. Rodgers was also entitled to participate in all of the company's pension, life insurance, health insurance, disability insurance and other benefit plans on the same basis as the company's other employee officers participate.
+The agreement also provided for a \$1,500,000 lump-sum bonus upon any change of control (as defined in the agreement) during the term of the agreement, and all unvested restricted shares were to vest upon a change of control.
+The term of the Mr. Rodgers' employment agreement was for three years and was to be automatically renewed each year unless terminated for "cause," as defined in the agreement.
+Mr. Rodgers was entitled to receive the base salary due under his employment for a period of 36 months after termination, if terminated "without cause" (including a non-renewal of the agreement by the company) or he terminates his own employment for a "good reason event," as those terms are defined in the agreement, in addition to any accrued bonus as of the termination date and the accelerated vesting of any unvested options.
+Mr. Rodgers' employment agreement contained certain non-competition covenants and confidentiality provisions.